2022 Field Season: July 3 - July 23

 Previous fieldwork at Caladinho uncovered the remains of a fortified structure related to the Roman colonization of the region in the 1st century B.C.E.
 Caladinho is the first example of one of these small, fortified, rural structures to be systematically excavated in the Alentejo region.
 The primary goal of this project is the identification of the inhabitants, the chronology of the site's occupation, and its place within the larger regional context.
-This upcoming season of fieldwork will complete the excavation of the main structure and continue targeted archaeological reconnaissance of the remainder of the site.
+This upcoming season of fieldwork will complete the excavation of the domestic area extending to the north and continue targeted archaeological reconnaissance of the remainder of the site.

 Field school students will receive instruction in excavation techniques, the handling and processing of artifacts, and the